pulumi/pulumi-kubernetesx/README.md

 _Kubernetes for Humans_

 The Kubernetes API includes many required fields that aren't interesting to the humans using the API.
-While these fields are necessary for Kubernetes, the machine, they are a distraction for users.
+While these fields are necessary for Kubernetes, they are a distraction for users.

 The Kubernetes Extensions (`kx`) library for Pulumi is designed to simplify the declaration of Kubernetes resources, and make the API easier for humans to use.

-1. **Sane Defaults** - Less boilerplate; easier to use.
+1. **Sane Defaults** - Less boilerplate and easier to use.
 Common configurations require minimal code.
 1. **Improved Authorship Experience** - Simplified syntax for declaring and composing Kubernetes resources.
 Reference objects rather than juggling string